camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 One of the regions will be considered **active** and the other **passive**.
 User traffic must only reach the **active** region.
 We consider **Region 0** (underlined in green) the active region and **Region 1** the passive region.
 In this case, user traffic would only go to **Region 0**. **Region 1** would be considered passive and used in case of the loss of the active region.
 Due to Zeebe's data replication, you can recover from an active region loss by utilizing the passive region without much downtime.

 Zeebe stretches across the regions due to its use of the [Raft protocol](<https://en.wikipedia.org/wiki/Raft_(algorithm)>), allowing it to communicate and replicate data between all brokers.
 Zeebe exports data to two Elasticsearch instances, one in each region.
-Operate and Tasklist are connected to the local ElastiCache infrastructure.
+Operate and Tasklist are connected to the local Elasticsearch infrastructure.

 ### User Traffic